 Pickles and Pickling Process

-Pickles are one of the oldest methods of food preservation.
+Pickling is one of the oldest methods of food preservation.
 Before the invention of modern refrigeration, pickling was the only way to preserve various foods for future consumption.
-Generally, pickling began as a method to preserve foods which are either exotic or seasonal and limited by nature and cultivation.
+Generally, pickling began as a method to preserve foods that are either exotic or seasonal and limited by nature and cultivation.

-The process of pickling can be generally traced back to India, as it is believed to have originated about 4000 to 5000 years ago.
-With hot summers and lack of water during summers, food production decreases during summer.
-Thus, there was a need to preserve excess food produced during winters and hence, the process of pickling was invented to overcome this problem.
+The process of pickling can be generally traced back to India, as it is believed to have originated about 4,000 to 5,000 years ago.
+With hot summers and a lack of water during summers, food production decreases during the summer.
+Thus, there is a need to preserve excess food produced during winters and hence, the process of pickling was invented to overcome this problem.

-The traditional way of preparing long lasting pickles in oriental style uses ingredients such as salt, oil, dry chilli powder mixed with condiments.
+The traditional way of preparing long-lasting pickles in the Oriental style uses ingredients such as salt, oil, and dry chilli powder mixed with condiments.
 These ingredients are added according to set proportions.
-The proportions are meant to cancel out each other’s effect on taste.
+The proportions are meant to cancel out the other’s effect on taste.

-In India, unripe fruits such as mango, Indian gooseberry, unripe tamarind, lemon, etc are used traditionally.
-Apart from these various vegetables such as gherkin, bitter gourd, carrots, cauliflower, ginger garlic, onion, jackfruit and citron are also pickled.
+In India, unripe fruits such as mangoes, Indian gooseberry, unripe tamarinds, and lemons are traditionally used.
+Apart from these, various vegetables such as gherkin, bitter gourd, carrots, cauliflower, ginger garlic, onion, jackfruit, and citron are also pickled.
 In most cases, only one vegetable or unripe fruit is used for pickling.
-But, occasionally, a mix of two or more vegetables or unripe fruits were also made.
-Generally, pickles made from vegetables and unripe fruits are prepared with utmost care so that they cannot spoil and be preserved all year long.
-Non vegetarian pickles are also popular.
-These pickles are made from chicken, fish, prawns and mutton.
+But occasionally, a mix of two or more vegetables or unripe fruits were also made.
+Generally, pickles made from vegetables and unripe fruits are prepared with the utmost care so that they cannot spoil and be preserved all year long.
+Non-vegetarian pickles are also popular.
+These pickles are made from chicken, fish, prawns, and mutton.

 In Asian countries such as China, pickles are very popular and have also been prepared for thousands of years.
-Chinese pickles include vegetables such as cabbage, lettuce, yellow tea melon, cucumber, carrots, shallots, etc. These and other vegetables are added with sugar and salt and put in vinegar.
-Apart from vegetables, eggs particularly duck eggs are stored by applying salt, earth, hay and other ingredients and sealed to mature for about one month.
-Some pickles include soy sauce for fermentation instead of vinegar and in other varieties condiments such as ginger, garlic, chilli, peppercorn, etc are also added for a hot and characteristic flavour.
+Chinese pickles include vegetables such as cabbage, lettuce, yellow tea melon, cucumber, carrots, and shallots.
+These and other vegetables are added with sugar and salt and put in vinegar.
+Apart from vegetables, eggs (particularly duck eggs) are stored by applying salt, earth, hay and other ingredients and sealed to mature for about one month.
+Some pickling processes include soy sauce for fermentation instead of vinegar and in other varieties, condiments such as ginger, garlic, chilli, or peppercorns are also added for a hot and characteristic flavour.

-In Korea, Kimchi is a common pickle which is made with fermented spicy cabbage and it also includes a wide variety of vegetables including soy beans, fish, oysters and many different ingredients are used.
-Korean pickling process owes its origins to Chinese, but unlike the common Chinese cabbage pickles, Korean pickling process has its own variations according to the local flavour and available ingredients.
-Korean pickling process usually involves two types, one in which the ingredients along with spicy chilli pastes are fermented, while the other involves milder varieties pickled in water.
+In Korea, Kimchi is a common pickled product that is made with fermented spicy cabbage and it also includes a wide variety of vegetables including soy beans, fish, oysters and many different ingredients are used.
+Korean pickling process owes its origins to Chinese, but unlike the common Chinese cabbage pickles, the Korean pickling process has its own variations according to the local flavour and available ingredients.
+Korean pickling processes usually involve two types, one in which the ingredients along with spicy chilli pastes are fermented, while the other involves milder varieties pickled in water.

-In a similar manner, even the Japanese have their own version of pickles which include ingredients such as ginger, gingko nuts, carrots, eggplants, radish, plum, green apricot, soybean paste along with parboiled vegetables.
+In a similar manner, even the Japanese have their own version of pickles, which include ingredients such as ginger, gingko nuts, carrots, eggplants, radish, plum, green apricot, and soybean paste along with parboiled vegetables.

 Chutneys are very similar to sauces and ketchup that are made in the west.

 Each of these pickles is made in different ways.
-For example, in fermented or crock pickles either vinegar is added or the vegetables are preserved in salt brine for several weeks.
-Salt resistant bacteria present in the vegetables help in converting the sugars into lactic acid or the acetic acid present in the vinegar accelerates the process of fermentation.
-This is the reason why most cucumber pickles have sour and salt taste.
+For example, in fermented or crock pickles, either vinegar is added or the vegetables are preserved in salt brine for several weeks.
+Salt-resistant bacteria present in the vegetables help in converting the sugars into lactic acid or the acetic acid present in the vinegar accelerates the process of fermentation.
+This is the reason why most cucumber pickles have sour and salty tastes.

-Fresh pack or quick pickles on the other hand, are also very popular as they are very easy to prepare and are ready to eat.
-Fresh or quick pickles are not fermented but, heated vinegar and salt solution is poured onto the vegetables.
-Fruit pickles and relishes are also prepared in this manner as well.
+Fresh pack or quick pickles, on the other hand, are also very popular, as they are very easy to prepare and are ready to eat.
+Fresh or quick pickles are not fermented, but heated vinegar and salt solutions are poured onto the vegetables.
+Fruit pickles and relishes are also prepared in this manner.

-Refrigerated and frozen pickles are prepared in fermentation process.
-But, instead of storing them at room temperature, they are stored in refrigerators and freezers.
+Refrigerated and frozen pickles are prepared using the fermentation process.
+However, instead of storing them at room temperature, they are stored in refrigerators and freezers.
 In these frozen pickles, the vegetable slices remain crisp.
 (Ingham, 2002).

 Health Benefits of Pickles

-Free radical scavenging from the antioxidants: Pickles can be good source of antioxidants, especially Decalepis hamiltonii or Swallow root.
+Free radical scavenging from antioxidants: Pickles can be good source of antioxidants, especially Decalepis hamiltonii or Swallow root.
 As the vegetables or unripe fruits are stored fresh without cooking, the antioxidants present in those vegetables or unripe fruits are preserved as it is.
-Antioxidants are those micronutrients which help in protecting our body against the attack of free radicals.
-Free radicals are unstable chemicals which are produced during metabolism.
-These unstable chemicals react with our cells and damage our DNA to become stable and in the process create more and more free radicals.
-We can protect ourselves from free radical attack by consuming food with high antioxidants.
+Antioxidants are those micronutrients that help in protecting our body against the attacks of free radicals.
+Free radicals are unstable chemicals that are produced during cellular metabolism.
+These unstable chemicals react with our cells and damage our DNA to become unstable and in the process, create more and more free radicals.
+We can protect ourselves from free radical attacks by consuming food with high antioxidants.
 A lot of emphasis these days is put on antioxidants by dieticians and doctors.

-Supply of probiotic or gut-friendly bacteria: Probiotic bacteria are those friendly bacteria which are present in our digestive system.
+Supply of probiotic or gut-friendly bacteria: Probiotic bacteria are those friendly bacteria that are present in our digestive system.
 These bacteria actually help us in the digestion of food.
-Sometimes due to the use of antibiotics, along with invading bacteria, these friendly bacteria are also killed.
-The fall in their numbers can cause digestive problems which can be solved by eating pickles made without the use of vinegar.
-Naturally fermented salt pickles encourage the growth of these friendly bacteria which will replenish the numbers in our digestive system and restore our health.
+Sometimes, due to the use of antibiotics, along with invading bacteria, these friendly bacteria are also killed.
+The fall in their numbers can cause digestive problems that can be solved by eating pickles made without the use of vinegar.
+Naturally fermented salt pickles encourage the growth of these friendly bacteria, which will replenish the numbers in our digestive system and restore our health.

-Supply of essential minerals and vitamins: Fresh pickles, dips or chutneys are made from leafy vegetables or herbs such as coriander, curry leaves, spinach, parsley and amaranth.
-These fresh pickles are interesting and appetizing ways of making children eat their share of leafy vegetables and herbs which otherwise are boring for children.
-Eating freshly made pickles not only taste good but they also supply essential vitamins such as vitamin C, A, K folate and minerals like iron, calcium and potassium.
-Vitamins and minerals are vital micronutrients which protect us from diseases, help build immunity, bone strengthening, vision protection, curing anemia and various other functions.
+Supply of essential minerals and vitamins: Fresh pickles, dips or chutneys are made from leafy vegetables or herbs such as coriander, curry leaves, spinach, parsley, and amaranth.
+These fresh pickles are interesting and appetizing ways of making children eat their share of leafy vegetables and herbs, which are otherwise boring for children.
+Eating freshly made pickles not only tastes good, but they also supply essential vitamins such as vitamin C, A, K, folate and minerals like iron, calcium, and potassium.
+Vitamins and minerals are vital micronutrients which protect us from diseases, help us build immunity, bone strengthening, vision protection, curing anemia, and various other functions.

-Diabetes control: Studies have shown that taking vinegar based pickles improves haemoglobin levels in diabetic patients, which in turn helps in controlling diabetes.
+Diabetes Control: Studies have shown that consuming vinegar based pickles improves hemoglobin levels in diabetic patients, which in turn helps in controlling diabetes.
 The acetic acid present in vinegar has been noted to be responsible for this phenomenon.
-But, care must be taken to avoid the consumption of salted pickles as excess salt increases blood pressure.
+However, care must be taken to avoid the consumption of salted pickles as excess salt increases blood pressure.

-Improves digestion: In India, Indian gooseberry or amla (phyllanthus emblica) is one of the favourite fruits which are pickled.
-This fruit is believed to possess several health benefits by Ayurveda and moreover amla being seasonal fruit, unripe amla pickle is prepared.
+Improves Digestion: In India, Indian gooseberry or amla (phyllanthus emblica) is one of the favourite fruits that are pickled.
+This fruit is believed to possess several health benefits according to Ayurveda treatments and moreover, since amla is a seasonal fruit, unripe amla pickles are prepared.
 It is customary practice in some Indian families to have amla pickle as the first course or an appetizer as it is believed that amla pickle improves digestion.

-Reduces ulcers: Ulcers are internal wounds caused due to failure of mucus membranes and acid interaction on tissues.
-Particularly, gastric ulcers are caused by weakening of mucous membrane and due to hyperacidity.
-Consumption of amla or Indian gooseberry pickle regularly also helps in reducing ulcers, if any.
+Reduces Ulcers: Ulcers are internal wounds caused due to a failure of mucus membranes and acid interaction on tissues.
+Particularly, gastric ulcers are caused by a weakening of mucous membrane and hyperacidity.
+Regular consumption of amla or Indian gooseberry pickles also help in reducing ulcers, if any.

 Care to be taken while eating pickles

-Almost all the pickles contain high amount of salt in them.
+Almost all pickles contain high amount of salt in them.
 Salt is an indispensible ingredient in most pickles.
-It not only adds to the taste, but it helps in preserving the pickle and acts as an anti-microbial, keeping away unwanted bacteria, yeast and fungi.
-But, excess salt consumption through pickles can bring in problems of its own.
+It not only adds to the taste, but it also helps in preserving the pickle and acts as an anti-microbial, keeping away unwanted bacteria, yeast, and fungi.
+However, excess salt consumption through pickles can cause problems of its own.

 Hypertension is one of the major risks of eating excess salt.
-Hypertension is known to be one of the reasons causing stroke and heart attacks, especially in older people.
-Also hypertension increases with increasing age.
+Hypertension is known to be one of the major reasons causing strokes and heart attacks, especially in older people.
+Also, hypertension increases with increased age.

-Apart from the risk of hypertension, Indian pickles may contain high quantities of oil which increases the risk of fat and cholesterol development in our body.
-Hence, regular intake of pickles must be reduced and must be limited to occasional consumption.
+Apart from the risk of hypertension, Indian pickles may contain high quantities of oil, which increases the risk of fat and cholesterol development in our body.
+Hence, the regular intake of pickles must be reduced and must be limited to only occasional consumption.